- Emergency Medical Responder (176-hour certificate of achievement)

 Successful candidates will be informed of the allocation of their practicum placement by the program.
 There is no guarantee that students will be placed at their desired practicum location.
 Special considerations of personal circumstances will not be given in regards to assigning practicum placements.
 Students will be responsible for fees associated with practicum such as entrance requirements, relocation and travel costs.

 - Current Heart and Stroke Foundation Health Care Provider Level (C) CPR must be valid for the duration of your practicum.
-SAIT offers the above CPR course on a continuous basis (CPRS 212 Health Care Provider).
+SAIT offers the above CPR course on a continuous basis (CPRS 001 BLS Provider (Level C) CPR).
 Please note that only Heart and Stroke Foundation of Canada CPR certification will be accepted.

 - Updated Immunization Records: Most practicum sites require students to demonstrate updated immunization status prior to attending practicum.
 The receiving practicum site has the right to refuse students who cannot prove they have met all the required immunizations.